-- 10.65 On 12/11/2019 the council adopted a target for achieving "net zero" carbon emissions by 2038, with an accompanying carbon budget set by the Tyndall Centre for Climate Change Research.
+10.67 On 12/11/2019 the council adopted a target for achieving "net zero" carbon emissions by 2038, with an accompanying carbon budget set by the Tyndall Centre for Climate Change Research.
 National Planning Policy includes a requirement to promote carbon reduction and enhance resilience to climate change through the planning system, and these principles have been incorporated into the formulation of Local Plan policies.
 The Local Plan predates the declaration of a climate emergency and the net zero carbon target, however it includes a series of policies which are used to assess the suitability of planning applications in the context of climate change.
-When determining planning applications the council will use the relevant Local Plan policies and guidance documents to embed the climate change agenda. - 10.66 The applicant's Planning Statement only refers to climate change when quoting relevant planning policies.
-A supporting letter, dated 15th January 2020 provides a number of methods as to how the proposed dwellings will be designed and constructed using the 'fabric first' approach to minimise the need for energy consumption, in line with Local Plan policy LP26.
+When determining planning applications the council will use the relevant Local Plan policies and guidance documents to embed the climate change agenda.

-10.67 Officers note, that measures would be necessary to encourage the use of sustainable modes of transport.
-Adequate provision for cyclists (including cycle storage for residents), electric vehicle charging points, the provision of footway improvements along Long Lane, and a Travel Plan would be secured by condition or via a Section 106 agreement, should planning permission be granted.
-A development at this site which was entirely reliant on residents travelling by private car is unlikely to be considered sustainable.
-Drainage and flood risk minimisation measures would also need to account for climate change and the Water Framework Directive would also be secured by condition or via a Section 106 agreement, in line with Local Plan policies LP27, LP28 and LP29.
-Although, the Environment Agency have raised no objections, unfortunately at the time of writing this report, the applicant had not provided evidence that they have considered Climate Change within their assessment of flood risk from Chickenley Beck.
+- 10.68 The applicant's Planning Statement only refers to climate change when quoting relevant planning policies.
+A supporting letter, dated 15th January 2020 provides a number of methods as to how the proposed dwellings will be designed and constructed using the 'fabric first' approach to minimise the need for energy consumption, in line with Local Plan policy LP26. - 10.69 Officers note, that measures would be necessary to encourage the use of sustainable modes of transport.
+Adequate provision for cyclists (including cycle storage for residents), electric vehicle charging points, the provision of footway improvements along Long Lane, a Travel Plan and a sustainable travel fund would be secured by conditions and/or via a Section 106 Agreement, should planning permission be granted.
+A development at this site which is entirely reliant on residents travelling by private car and did not provide opportunities to encourage modes of sustainable travel is unlikely to be considered sustainable.
+Drainage and flood risk minimisation measures would also take into account climate change and the Water Framework Directive would also be secured by condition and/or via a Section 106 Agreement, in line with Local Plan policies LP27, LP28 and LP29.
+Furthermore, the Environment Agency have raised no objections regarding main river flood risk from Chickenley Beck even when considering climate change.